KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 ![[classical_transformer_architecture.png]]
 (own drawing after [[@daiTransformerXLAttentiveLanguage2019]], <mark style="background: #FFB8EBA6;">use L instead of N, left encoder and right decoder.
-Add label.</mark>)
+Add label.</mark>) ^2cf7ee

 ## Overview

 The *Transformer* is a neural network architecture proposed by [[@vaswaniAttentionAllYou2017]] (p.
-2 f.) for sequence-to-sequence modelling.
-Since it introduction it has become ubiquitous in natural language processing ([[@lampleLargeMemoryLayers2019]], p.
-3; ...), among other domains (...).
-The wide success has lead to adaptions / seen wide adoptions for image representations, tabular representations, ... .
+2 f.) for sequence-to-sequence modelling, such as machine translation.
+Since its introduction it has become ubiquitous in natural language processing ([[@lampleLargeMemoryLayers2019]], p.
+3; ...).
+Its success for language representations has also led to adaptions for image representations ([[@parmarImageTransformer2018]], [[@carionEndtoEndObjectDetection2020]]) (found in [[@tayEfficientTransformersSurvey2022]]), as well as tabular data representations ([[@huangTabTransformerTabularData2020]], [[@somepalliSAINTImprovedNeural2021]], [[@gorishniyRevisitingDeepLearning2021]]).

-“The transformer network [44] is the current workhorse of Natural Language Processing (NLP): it is employed ubiquitously across a large variety of tasks.
-Transformers are built by stacking blocks composed of self-attention layers followed by fully connected layers (dubbed FFN), as shown in Figure 3.”
-(Lample et al., 2019, p.
-3) ([[@lampleLargeMemoryLayers2019]])

-The classical Transfomer follows an encoder-decoder architecture, as visualized in Figure(...).
-<mark style="background: #FFB8EBA6;">FIXME:</mark>
--   **Encoder (left)**: The encoder receives an input and builds a representation of it (its features).
-This means that the model is optimized to acquire understanding from the input.
--   **Decoder (right)**: The decoder uses the encoder’s representation (features) along with other inputs to generate a target sequence.
-This means that the model is optimized for generating outputs

-(Explain how encoder and decoder are intertwined.
-What is mask multi-head self-attention.)
-(“Overall, the decoder is structured similarly to the encoder, with the following changes: First, the self-attention mechanisms are “causal” which prevents the decoder from looking at future items from the target sequence when it is fed in during training” (Narang et al., 2021, p.
-15))

-- the decoder processes autoregressive, meaning it considers previous outputs $y_i$, output before $y_i < y_j$.
-- why were Transformers introduced?
+The *classical* Transformer follows an encoder-decoder architecture.
+A sequence of inputs e. g., a sentence in the source language, is first mapped to a sequence of embeddings and enriched with positional information.
+The encoder receives the input and creates a rich representation from it by encoding the context in which the input appears.
+The output of the encoder is then fed to the decoder.
+The decoder takes the embedded target sequence along with parts of the encoded representation of the output to generate the output sequence e. g., a sentence in the target language in an auto-regressive manner. <mark style="background: #FFB8EBA6;">(citation -> Vaswani )</mark> The architecture is depicted in Figure [[🤖Transformer#^2cf7ee]].

+The encoder consists of $L$ stacked Transformer blocks.
+In the classical implementation $L$ is set to $6$ ([[@vaswaniAttentionAllYou2017]]; p.
+6) .
+Each of these blocks consists of two sub-layers: a multi-head self-attention layer, followed by a position-wise, feed-forward network.
+Each of these sub-layer are connected by skip connections ([[@heDeepResidualLearning2015]]), whereby the input of the sub-layer is added to the sub-layer's output.
+The output is passed through a layer normalization layer ([[@baLayerNormalization2016]]).
+%%
+Due to the order of the layers the setup is known as the *post layer norm* (Post LN) architecture.
+%%

+Aside from the multi-headed self-attention and feed-forward sub-layer the decoder features a third sub-layer for multi-headed self-attention on the output of the encoder, known as *cross attention*.
+The multi-headed self-attention mechanism in the decoder is also modified, whereby future parts of the output sequence are masked, to prevent the model from attending to subsequent positions during training ([[@vaswaniAttentionAllYou2017]], p.
+3) ([[@narangTransformerModificationsTransfer2021]], p.
+15).

 ## Transformer modes